lsoares/selenium-testing-library/README.md

 ## Why?

+When I use Selenium, I don't want to depend on ids, classes, and similar.
 I'm a fan of the [Testing Library](http://testing-library.com/) because it encourages "testing as a user":

 > The more your tests resemble the way your software is used,
 > the more confidence they can give you.

-The Testing Library has ports for many JavaScript frameworks but I realized it was possible to have it Java/Kotlin as well.
-When I use Selenium, I don't want to depend on ids, classes, and similar.
-Happily, Selenium can easily be expandable with new Locators.

 ## How?

+The Testing Library has ports for many JavaScript frameworks.
+I realized it was possible to have it Java/Kotlin as well as Selenium can easily be expandable with new Locators.
 My approach was to create an [adapter](https://en.wikipedia.org/wiki/Adapter_pattern): a set of custom Selenium locators that wrap the Testing Library JavaScript functions.